danmons/stop_complaining_about_youtube/README.md

 PLAY BY YOUTUBE'S RULES!

 This guide is not a "best way to transcode" guide.
-This guide is not a definitive ffmpeg guide.
+This guide is not a definitive FFmpeg guide.
 This guide has one purpose: how to beat YouTube's video inspection algorithms and ensure your videos avoid re-transcoding by YouTube so that (a) they're available to view quickly (no hours-long delays at peak time), and (b) they're not re-compressed to horrendous visual quality.

 ## YouTube provided guide